 The Wordpress Content Management System has been around for several years now, but only recently has been truly recognized as a industry leader for the last 4 or 5 years.
 Wordpress offers the ability to install and utilize several different designs and templates pre-developed and available for purchase.
 Most Wordpress themes are installed through the Wordpress extension section, then configure to meet you business requirments.
 Wordpress is often considered more simple then most custom coded websites and is used on some of the largest websites on the internet.

-Wordpress is really quite simple to install and let your site go live.
-The hardest part of installation is the beginning when you need to configure your PHP database.
-Since Wordpress is run solely off of PHP, make sure the server you use supports that programming language.
+Setting up a new Wordpress can be done with the free installation files at https://WordPress.org.
+The hardest part is the installation and configuration of your PHP database.
+Since Wordpress is run solely off of PHP, make sure the server supports that programming language.
 Once installed, you’ll notice that you have one, maybe two, generic templates for you to choose from.
-A simple search on Google for templates will come up with both paid and free styles for you to install.
+A simple search on Google for templates will come up with both paid and free themes for you to install.
 You’re welcome to install free templates to see what they look like up close and personal.
 If you decide you don’t like a template simply delete it and continue your search until you find the style that’s right for you.